FROM VENICE TO SHEFFIELD – JOHN RUSKIN’S PASSION FOR ARTS, CRAFT AND SOCIAL JUSTICE

 Mr Simon Seligman

 Studied art and architectural history at Warwick University, including a semester in Venice.
 Also Graduate of the Attingham Summer school.
 From 1991 until 2010, worked at Chatsworth, in a variety of roles, latterly as Head of Communications.
 Has lectured about Chatsworth, the Devonshire Collection and associated topics, throughout the UK and on several US tours (including the Metropolitan Museum and the National Gallery of Art).
 Gave numerous public presentations and interviews with the late Deborah, Dowager Duchess of Devonshire.
-Publications include written or edited guidebooks and articles for and about Chatsworth.
+Alongside his lecturing, working part time for John Ruskin’s charity the Guild of St George, a trustee of three arts festivals, and a Life Coach in private practice.